noahehall/react-f-your-starterkit/readme.md

-# Where are we here?
+# Why are we here?
 if you need [the following](https://medium.com/front-end-developers/handcrafting-an-isomorphic-redux-application-with-love-40ada4468af4#.vfm0r9hd8):

  - Wholegrain server-side rendering